-The gardens created in the 1800s had been designed not by a famous architect but they appeared to be.
-The gardens were bursting with roses thriving after an unusually wet month of May in the area.
-Beside the roses, there were various flowers and trees all positioned uniquely to create a peaceful and beautiful floral setting, making it a perfect venue for weddings, concerts and other events.
+The gardens created in the 1800s had been designed not by a famous architect, but they appeared to be.
+They were bursting with roses thriving after an unusually wet month of May in the area.
+Beside the roses, there were various flowers and trees all positioned uniquely to create a peaceful and beautiful floral setting, making it a perfect venue for weddings, concerts, and other events.

-Palazzo Fantini is listed by Great Italian Gardens, an organization that promotes the heritage of gardens in Italy.
+Palazzo Fantini is listed by Grandi Giardini Italiani (Great Italian Gardens), an organization that promotes the heritage of gardens in Italy.

 The living quarters are actually four different structures that had been joined, the original building constructed in the 17th century, enhanced in the 18th century, then restored as a project by Beatrice’s father in recent years.

 The evening continued as we moved to the residence to the living area for conversation, then the warm and spacious kitchen for dinner.
 Beatrice was a generous host; we enjoyed her conversation and appreciated her interest in our upcoming Alberghi Diffusi project in Emilia-Romagna officially starting the next day.